 The typical menstrual cycle is 28 days.
-This means that you’ll get your period just about every 28 days.
+This means that most people will get their period just about every 28 days.
 In reality, that 28 number actually varies from girl to girl, woman to woman.
-A normal cycle can be anywhere between 21 and 35 days..
+A normal cycle can be anywhere between 21 and 35 days.

 And how do I know when my next period is due?

 - Count the days in between your last few periods.
 Be sure to mark the days in your calendar so that you remember which day your period started each month.
 If you want, you can just use a star or a big letter ‘P’ if you don’t want other people knowing when you get your period.

 - Start counting on the first day of your period and stop counting on the day before your next period.
 This is the number of days in one menstrual cycle.